novus677/witness-encrypt-tinder/README.md

 # Oblivious: Matching with Witness Encryption

 Perform Tinder-like matching such that nobody learns anything, apart from their own matches.
-Check out [the website](https://oblivious-site.onrender.com)!
+Check out [the website](https://oblivious-site.onrender.com) (server is currently down, sorry!).

 As far as I am aware, this is the first application of a (possibly) secure [witness encryption scheme](https://eprint.iacr.org/2022/1510).
 There is also [this repository](https://github.com/guberti/witness-encryption-demos) which encrypts a Bitcoin wallet using a Sudoku puzzle, but it relies on the CLT13 multilinear map, which is known to be insecure against the zeroizing attack.